 Digital & Immersive Experiences

-The Thomas Cole National Historic Site offers visitors digital immersive experiences throughout the authentic historic interiors of the artist’s home.
+The Thomas Cole National Historic Site offers visitors digital and immersive experiences throughout the authentic historic interiors of the artist’s home.
 Experiences include paintings that come to life, audio soundscapes, letters that appear on desks and 270-degree floor-to-ceiling projections.
 In award-winning installations, the Thomas Cole Site combines authentic historic spaces with hidden digital installations to bring to life the artist’s own writings and his iconic works of art.

 The Parlors

 The Parlors brings Thomas Cole’s voice back into the East and West Parlors of his historic home.
-In the East Parlor, learn about Cole’s artistic ambitions and concern for the environment as the paintings on the wall come to life.
+In the East Parlor, learn about Thomas’s artistic ambitions and concern for the environment as the paintings on the wall come to life.
 In the West Parlor, the business of art proves trickier.
 Discover private letters that appear on tables between Thomas and Maria Bartow, the woman who married him and advised him on business negotiations, and Thomas and his patrons.

 Read Thomas Cole's Words Brought to Life in the East Parlor